 Launch of Shell’s New Lens Scenarios in the EU

-Speech given by Ben van Beurden, Downstream Director, Royal Dutch Shell plc, to the European Parliament on July 11, 2013.
+Speech given by Ben van Beurden, Downstream Director at Shell to the European Parliament on July 11, 2013.

 Shell’s recommendations for a more competitive EU energy policy by 2030